 Prescription drugs barely ever helped.

-Counselling and CBT barely helped.
-Got scared of my counselor.
+Counselling and Cognitive Behavioural Therapy (CBT) barely helped.
+I became afraid of my therapists.

 Exercise helped somewhat